Hair Replacement Recovery

 Advanced and Supplemental Treatments

 Follow-up or Supplemental Therapy can be used to accelerate recovery and results following hair transplantation surgery.
-Dr. Arocha may offer additional modalities of therapy to his hair transplant patients to provide faster results and more comfortable recovery, as well as to help any patients who are interested in nonsurgical methods for combatting hair loss.
+Dr. Arocha may offer additional modalities of therapy to his hair transplant patients to provide faster results and more comfortable recovery, as well as to help any patients who are interested in nonsurgical methods for combating hair loss.

 If you are interested in using Advanced Therapy to supplement your hair transplant procedure, let Dr. Arocha know during your pre-surgery consultation.